yargs/pirate-joe/README.md

 ### Parsing the message with yargs

-Creating a yargs instance for processing chat messages is almost identical to how you would create a command line application:
+Creating a yargs instance for processing chat messages is almost identical to how you would configure it for a command line application:

 We begin by configuring the parser in the abstract: